DirkTorre/website/readme.md

+# Django website project

-# Intro
+## Intro

 This is a personal project of mine to enhance my django Software Engineering skills.
 The goal is to make a website with all kind of projects on it.
 The main project for now is creating an personal version of the IMDb movie database website.
 Here I store information about movies I want to watch and have watched.
 I'm using Django class based views for this, which I'm new to, so there is a lot to learn.

+## Setup

+Create a venv from the pip requirements in `requirements.txt`.
+Or create a conda environment from `spec-file.txt`.
+In a later version I will transfer the whole project to a venv instead of a conda environment.
+When that happens I will include instructions on how to install the venv.

+Populating the database can be done with `python manage.py create_reviews`.

 ## sources